Come to the Barnes, or we’ll come to you. Our programs will nourish your students’ imaginations and serve your curricular goals.

 Our in-person school programs are suspended until March 2021 to prioritize the health of students, teachers, and our community.
 We will be offering online experiences for pre-K–12 students during this time.

-The Barnes partners with the School District of Philadelphia (pre-K and grades 3, 5, and 7), Catholic schools in the Delaware Valley (grades 5 and 7), and Camden Catholic Partnership Schools (grade 3) to provide free in-depth programming to schools.
+The Barnes partners with the School District of Philadelphia (pre-K and grades 3, 5, and 7), Catholic schools in the Delaware Valley (grades 3, 5, and 7), Camden Catholic Partnership Schools (grade 3), and Camden public schools (pre-K) to provide free in-depth programming to schools.
 Students receive two one-hour in-class lessons with a Barnes educator, before and after a field trip to the Barnes Foundation.
 These programs include materials, busing, and admission.

 In-person programs will resume in March 2021, pending approval for in-class visits and field trips by our partner schools.
 Space is limited; submit your request today.

 Look!
 Reflect!
 Connect! emphasizes the role of visual arts in the lives of pre-kindergarten students, educators, and parents by expanding the typical early childhood concept of art, which focuses on making, to the experience of looking at and talking about art and artists.
 Program by invitation only.
 Email us for details.

 Pictures and Words (Grade 3)

 Third graders create artworks that show individual expression using a variety of artistic processes and materials and identify, through strong observational skills, how color, line, and shape work as key details to convey the story in a work of art.
 During their Barnes visit, students learn to read paintings by making claims about the setting, characters, and the main idea represented in the artist’s work, followed by a dance workshop where stories are communicated through movement and music.